Alignment Science Blog

 Implications for AI Safety

-Our results are evidence that future AI failures may look more like industrial accidents than coherent pursuit of goals that were not trained for.
+Our results are a piece of evidence that future AI failures may look more like industrial accidents than coherent pursuit of goals that were not trained for.
 (Think: the AI intends to run the nuclear power plant, but gets distracted reading French poetry, and there is a meltdown.)
 However, coherent pursuit of poorly chosen goals that we trained for remains a problem.
 Specifically:

 Conclusion